 Population and Workforce

 Our employment base is diversified, and spread across a wide variety of sectors.
-Retail accounts for the largest percentage of jobs in Cowichan and health care and construction follow close behind.
+Health care and social assistance accounts for the largest percentage of jobs in Cowichan, and retail and construction follow close behind.

 Major employers in the Cowichan Valley